Aizhamal2312/TF-Project/README.md

         b. the 3 private subnets to the nat gateway
         c. the 3 public subnets to the public route table
         d. the 3 public subnets to the private route table

+## Resources

+To verify resources that were created, go to your AWS account and check in the region you specified